GabrielCASilva/GabrielCASilva/README.md

 ## Hi.
 I'm Gabriel Carvalho! 👨‍💻

 <br>
-I'm a FrontEnd Developer and Designer from Brazil.
+I'm a FullStack Developer and Designer from Brazil.
 Always studying something new to improve my skills!
 <br>

 ### 🛠️ Languages and Tools: